bjornekelund/ACOM-Controller/README.md

 tunneling application like `com2tcp` it can also be used for geographically remote operation.

+Right-click the *Standby* button to access the configuration panel.
 Default configuration is for ACOM 600S with communication on COM4.

-Right-click the *Standby* button to access the configuration panel.

-The app always stays on top to allow use with a full screen logger on a single screen.
+The can optionally always stay on top to e.g. allow use with a full screen logger on a single screen.

 For more information, visit www.sm7iun.se